ch2i/ch2i-arduino-boards/README.md

 For example, if you flashed bootloader `optiboot_flash_atmega328p_250000_8MHZ.hex`

+* select 8MHz for Clock
 * select 250KBps for serial speed
- * slect 8MHz for Clock